anyks/alm/README.md

 - **N-grams preprocessing**: Ability to pre-process n-grams before adding to arpa using custom Python3 scripts.

-- **Binary container with Language Model**: The binary bALM container supports compression, encryption and installation of copyrights.
+- **Binary container with Language Model**: The binary container supports compression, encryption and installation of copyrights.

 - **Convenient visualization of the process**: ALM implements several types of visualizations: textual, graphic, visualization in the form of a process indicator, and logging to files or console.